emvismonash/narravis/README.md

-Customized drawio for Narrative Visualisation Project
+Customized drawio for Narrative Abduction Visualisation Project
 ----

 This repository contains a customized version of draw.io and a narrativeabduction plugin.